How to make a fitness app part of your daily routine

 More: 4 interactive apps that will keep you entertained

-If you're looking for something that turns fitness into a game there is Zombies, Run!, The Walk, or even Pokémon Go.
-Nexercise is an app that turn fitness into an actual game, letting you earn experience points, level up, add friends and win prizes.
+If you're looking for something that turns fitness into a game there is Zombies, Run!
+The Walk, or even Pokémon Go.
 Charity Miles donates money to a charity of your choice for the distance you run.
 Fitness doesn't have to be a chore, at least not with these apps.
 They take what you're already doing, and put a spin on it to make it fun and encourage you to do more.

 One size fits all fitness is a thing of the past

 Even if you aren't particularly fitness-minded, integrating an app into your life can be a benefit.
 With unobtrusive tracking apps, you can see your daily activity levels.
-While that might not seem like much, if you're a city dweller you could be walking miles every day without ever realizing it.
+While that might not seem like much if you're a city dweller you could be walking miles every day without ever realizing it.
 These apps can help with your health as well, outlining when you have more energy for activity, or what your stamina is like.
 Some games even have fitness benefits that are purely accidental, like Ingress where walking around to capture portals is a game mechanic.
 Apps like Aqualert can even help to make sure you're drinking enough water.
-Fitness apps are no longer just for the people who live and breathe getting, and staying in shape.
+Fitness apps are no longer just for the people who live and breathe getting and staying in shape.
 They're built now to be friendly to everyone no matter what your level of motivation might be.

 With the ways that fitness apps have diversified, there really is something out there for absolutely everyone.